 Economic policies impact different segments of the population, including men and women, in different ways.
 In turn, gender inequalities impact on trade policy outcomes and economic growth.
-Taking into account gender perspectives in macro-economic policy is essential to pursuing inclusive and sustainable development and to achieving fairer and beneficial outcomes for all.
+Taking into account gender perspectives in macro-economic policy, including trade policy, is essential to pursuing inclusive and sustainable development and to achieving fairer and beneficial outcomes for all.

 UNCTAD plays a key role in ensuring that gender considerations are incorporated in a meaningful way in trade policies.
 Through its work programme on Trade, Gender and Development, UNCTAD supports its member countries in: